Bye bye Google, hello Alphabet

-After U.S. markets closed on Friday, Alphabet replaced Google as the publicly traded company that will house Google’s search and Web advertising businesses, maps, YouTube and its “moonshot” ventures such as driverless cars.
+After U.S. markets close on Friday, Alphabet will replace Google as the publicly traded company that will house Google’s search and Web advertising businesses, maps, YouTube and its “moonshot” ventures such as driverless cars.

 The structural overhaul, announced in August, is intended to separate the company’s core businesses from ventures such as the driverless cars, glucose-monitoring contact lenses and Internet-connected high-altitude balloons.

-Google’s Sidewalk Labs, a company dedicated to coming up with technologies to improve urban city infrastructure such as a free WiFi programme, will also be a part of the Alphabet business.

-The core businesses will be called Google and operate as a wholly-owned subsidiary of Alphabet.
-Sunday Pica will head Google.
+The core businesses will be called Google and operate as a wholly owned subsidiary of Alphabet.
+Sundar Pichai will head Google.

 Alphabet will be run by Google co-founder Larry Page and each of its businesses will have its own chief executive.